Enable the Policy Engine in Armory Continuous Deployment or Spinnaker

 - Runtime validation - Validate deployments as a pipeline is executing.
 Tasks with no policies are not validated.

-- Entitlements using API Authorization - Requires the Policy Engine Plugin.
-Enforce restrictions on who can perform certain actions in Armory Enterprise.
+- Entitlements using API Authorization - Enforce restrictions on who can perform certain actions.
 Note that if you enable policies for API authorization, you must configure who can make API calls or else the API service (Gate) rejects all API calls.

 If no policies are configured for these policy checks, all actions are allowed.